 We hate to think about our beloved pets ending up overboard, especially in foul weather.
 Since the risk is so high when it does happen, we need to prepare for these situations thoroughly – even if they aren’t likely to occur.
 Much of this article has harped on doing everything in your power to prevent these situations from happening.
 So why then would we need to put so much time and effort into a rescue scenario?
 It’s simple – unexpected things happen all the time.

 Perimeter nets can break, harnesses can fail, and boats can heel to the extremes.
 A rescue scenario is your last lifeline if an animal goes overboard, and you should already have one in place for yourself and the rest of the crew.
-You should always know how to react to a man-overboard scenario, especially when sailing offshore.
+You should always know how to react to a man-overboard scenario, especially when sailing with pets in open water.

 In addition to practicing things like boat maneuvers, deploying rescue GPS systems, and assigning individual positions and duties, you should spend some time teaching your animal “in-water commands.”
 Although it will be tempting, do not jump in after your pet to save them.
-Animals can panic just the same as humans, and a panicking pet can be the demise of both of you in an unforgiving ocean.
-Instead, having in-water commands practiced will allow you to call the dog over to the boat – or at least in the boat’s general direction to make maneuvering easier.
+Animals can panic just like humans, and a panicking pet can be the demise of both of you in an unforgiving ocean.
+Instead, practicing in-water commands will allow you to call the dog over to the boat – or at least in the boat’s general direction to make maneuvering easier.
 If your furry friend is wearing a life jacket or harness, they should be relatively easy to pull aboard.

 Many sailing pet owners choose to buy a useful piece of equipment called a “Man Overboard Indicator,” which is essentially a waterproof location transponder worn by your pet.
 The indicator comes with up to eight additional transponders that alert the crew when a pet falls overboard.
 Once the alarms sound, the transponder sends out a signal to its location so that you can carry out a quick and safe rescue.